See how BEI helps professional advisors like you overcome owner objections to business planning conversations.

-When BEI talks to new and prospective Exit Planning Advisors, some tell us about a common hurdle that prevents them from having the success they want: “Owners don’t want to talk about Exit Planning with me.”
-Even though Exit Planning Advisors want to provide their important services and business owners know they should have a plan for their business exits, there’s still resistance to the Exit Planning conversation.
+When BEI engages with new and prospective professional advisors, some tell us about a common hurdle that prevents them from having the success they want: “Owners don’t want to talk about succession planning with me.”
+Even though advisors want to provide their important services and business owners know they should have a plan for their eventual business exits, there’s still resistance to the planning conversation.

-The way to overcome objections about Exit Planning is for advisors to talk to owners in the owners’ language using their core advisory expertise.
+The way to overcome objections about business planning is for advisors to talk to owners in the owners’ language, using their core advisory expertise.

-For example, we recently spoke with a CPA who uses both the BEI Marketing tools and the BEI Planning platform.
-When this advisor first started out, he would open his Exit Planning discussions, with both his current clients and his prospects, by flat-out asking, “Would you like to talk about exiting your business?”
+For example, we recently spoke with a CPA who uses the BEI Premium License to attract, engage, and eventually develop a plan with clients.
+When this advisor first started out, he would open his planning discussions with both current and prospective clients by asking, “Would you like to talk about exiting your business?”
 Usually, business owners would decline.
-He started to get frustrated, so he reached out to us to ask what he was doing wrong.
-We suggested that, at least initially, he focus on how his core expertise fits into Exit Planning rather than focusing on outright Exit Planning.
+He started to get frustrated, so he reached out to BEI.
+We suggested that, at least initially, he focus on how his core expertise fits into succession planning rather than focusing on outright Exit Planning.

-This meant that rather than asking his clients if they’d like to talk about Exit Planning, he would ask them questions like, “What kinds of tax-minimizing retirement planning have you done?” or “How do you think taxes might affect you and your business when you eventually sell and retire?”
-These kinds of questions do two things.
+This meant that rather than asking his clients if they’d like to specifically talk about leaving their businesses, he would ask them questions like, “What kinds of tax-minimizing retirement planning have you done?” or “How do you think taxes might affect you and your business when you eventually sell and retire?”
+These kinds of questions do two things:

 - They probe at business owners’ pain points without directly talking about their business exits.
-By asking questions about their futures without implying there is a problem, advisors can let business owners identify things that they consider problems.
-When business owners identify a problem with how they see their business exits going themselves, they’re more likely to commit to Exit Planning.
+By asking questions about their futures without implying there is a problem, advisors can let business owners identify areas that they consider to be issues.
+When business owners identify a problem with how they see the future of their business, they’re more likely to commit to a conversation.